aubinlrx/darjeeling/readme.md

 Darjeeling
 ==========

-Darjeeling is nice and simple full-stack framework to easily create web application on [NodeJS](http://nodejs.org).
+Darjeeling is a nice and simple full-stack framework to easily create web application on [NodeJS](http://nodejs.org).
 He is based on [ExpressJS](http://expressjs.com/) and some nice modules.

 ## Dependencies
 - Express **4.4.x**